hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

-*  Takedown or removal of Internet content, on the other hand, will instead broadly refer to demands or measures aimed at the website operator (or ÒhostÓ) to remove or delete the offending website content or sub content.
+*  Takedown or removal of Internet content, on the other hand, will instead broadly refer to demands or measures aimed at the website operator (or "host") to remove or delete the offending website content or sub content.

 The following comments apply to blocking only.